Biomaterials-for-Medical-Devices-AI/Helix/docs/users/using_models.md

 Helix saves models from an experiment to `/home/<username>/HelixExperiments/<experiment name>/models` on **Linux**, `/Users/<username>/HelixExperiments/<experiment name>/models` on **MacOS**, and `C:\\Users\<username>\HelixExperiments\<experiment name>\models` on **Windows**.
 The models are saved as **pickle files** (`.pkl`).
 These models can be reused in your own code for making predictions.

-The following example will assume an experiment that trained a classification model.
+The example on this page (see [Loading your models](#loading-your-models) and onwards) will assume an experiment that trained a classification model.
 But the principles are applicable to regression models, too.

 ## Before you start...
 Helix uses [`pickle`](https://docs.python.org/3/library/pickle.html) to save models for later use.
 A drawback of this approach is that to use the models again, you must use the same environment when using your models as when you trained them.
 See https://scikit-learn.org/stable/model_persistence.html#model-persistence